open-contracting-extensions/ocds_valueBreakdown_extension/README.md

 # Value breakdown

+**This is a draft extension and is not recommended for use.
+Please contribute to [this GitHub issue](https://github.com/open-contracting/standard/issues/1070).**

 Adds a value breakdown array to the Item, Award and Contract objects, to breakdown their total amounts.

 ## Example